 Air Force libraries purchase mission-essential information resources for organizations throughout the year with library central appropriated funds (central APFs).
-These materials can include books, subscriptions, microforms, and CD-ROM databases.
-Download an order form template (approximately 375K in Microsoft Word template format).
+These materials can include books, subscriptions, microforms, and online databases.
+Download this order form template.
 Forward the completed form to 27 SOFSS/FSDL.

 The squadron commander appoints a library custodian and alternate to be responsible for the materials procured by the library.
 The custodian or alternate is responsible for conducting an annual inventory of the collection.
 Download an appointment letter template.
 Forward the signed appointment letter to 27 SOFSS/FSDL.

 - Defining Mission-Essential Resources.
-Mission-essential information resources are defined by AFI 34-150, paragraph 4.3, as "publications and services that directly bear on the functions, initiatives, and operations of Air Force agencies and that personnel must have on hand to carry out the installation mission effectively. "
+Mission-essential information resources are defined by AFI 34-101, paragraph 16.21, as "publications and services that directly bear on the functions, initiatives and operations of AF agencies that personnel must use to make decisions and effectively carry out the installation mission. "

-- Judge Advocate General (JAG) (Refer to AFI 51-105, Automated Legal Information Services and Library Systems).
+- Judge Advocate General (JAG).
+Refer to AFI 51-105, Automated Legal Information Services and Library System.

 - RDT&E activities funded exclusively with 3600 funds.

-- MWR Category C activities in all locations except for those at headquarters and congressionally approved remote and isolated locations IAW AFI 65-106, paragraph 3.1, and for areas involving health and safety issues IAW AFI 65-106, paragraph 2.1.3.
+- MWR Category C activities in all locations except for those at headquarters; congressionally approved remote and isolated locations IAW AFI 65-106, paragraph 3.1; and for areas involving health and safety deficiencies IAW AFI 65-106, paragraph 2.1.3.

 - Unauthorized Purchases.
-Attachment 6 of AFI 34-150 lists materials that may not be purchased with library central APFs due to their availability through other sources.
+Paragraph 16.21 of AFI 34-101 lists materials that may not be purchased with library central APFs due to their availability through other sources.

-- Non-mission support recreational publications and materials for dayrooms, lodging, air terminals, VIP aircraft, distinguished visitor lounges, recreation centers, family support centers, youth activity facilities, hospital and clinic waiting rooms, and the like.
+- Non-mission support recreational publications and materials for dayrooms, lodging, air terminals, VIP aircraft, distinguished visitor lounges, community activity centers, family support centers, youth and child development facilities and hospital and clinic waiting rooms.

-- Training aids and multiple copies of materials for use in military and civilian education programs, family support centers, and religious activities (Refer to AFI 36-2306; AFI 52-101; and AFMAN 23-110, Volume 2, Part 2).
+- Training aids and multiple copies of materials and textbooks for use in military and civilian education programs, family support centers and religious activities.
+Training materials should be purchased with unit training funds.
+(AFI 36-2306, Voluntary Education Program and AFI 52-101, Chaplain Planning and Organizing).

-- Technical publications normally furnished by manufacturers for equipment maintenance and operation (AFPD 21-3).
+- Technical orders and publications normally furnished by manufacturers for equipment maintenance and operation.

-- Visual information products such as videocassettes, films and the like (See AFI 33-117).
+- Visual information products such as films and photographs.
+(AFI 35-101, Public Affairs Responsibilities and Management).

-- Computer application software programs for offices, organizations, and agencies supported by AFLIS which are not information products.
+- Computer application software programs for offices, organizations and agencies supported by AFLIS that are not information products, including compact discs.

-- Defense Mapping Agency products such as FSC 7640 cataloged maps, atlases, charts, and globes; and all other maps, charts, flight information publications (FLIPS), air target material, point positioning data, and geodetic products (Refer to AFI 14-205).
+- Defense Mapping Agency products such as Federal Supply Class 7640 cataloged maps, atlases, charts and globes; and all other maps, charts, flight information publications (FLIPS), air target materiel, point positioning data and geodetic products.
+(AFI 14-205, Geospatial Information and Services).